TOSIT-IO/tdp-website/content/pages/1.discover/4.roadmap/index.en.md

 Version 1.1 is currently in active development.
 We are targeting an overall version upgrade of all the components shipped in TDP with a focus on stability and smooth integration.

-The work on the next release (maybe version 2) will start once 1.1 is available.
+The objectives of the future releases will be discussed and approved once 1.1 is available.
 Historically, version 1.0 was aligned with the versions present inside the Hortonworks/Cloudera HDP distribution.
 Version 1.1 introduces some minor upgrades.
-With version 2, the aim is to integrate the latest major versions and features of the supported components.
+In the future, one objective is the integration of the latest major versions and features of the supported components.

 ## TDP Lib